PromptQuorumPromptQuorum

 Β·13 min readΒ·By Hans Kuepper Β· Founder of PromptQuorum, multi-model AI dispatch tool Β· PromptQuorum

 AI agents are systems that take actions based on observations and reasoning.
 LangGraph is a framework for building agentic workflows using local LLMs.
 Agents can browse documents, use tools, and make sequential decisions.
-As of April 2026, local agents are practical for automation, research, and decision support without cloud dependency.

 Key Takeaways